MalloryHuston/Neural-Nine-RNN/README.md

 ### VIRTUAL ENVIRONMENT

-It is recommended to run this program in a ``conda`` environment.
+It is highly recommended to run this program in a ``conda`` environment.
 Assuming that has already been set up, you can create a ``conda`` environment:
 <pre>
 <code>$ conda create -n env_neural python=3.10</code>
 </pre>